Hardware Setup

 Please see the Peripherals section to see how to setup a rotary encoder.

-Menu Navigation Buttons Wiring
+Menu Navigation Buttons Wiring for Raspberry Pi Boards

-Optional Buttons Wiring
+Optional Buttons Wiring for Raspberry Pi Boards

-You can assign what actions to do when pressing the Quick Actions buttons from the Preferences menu:
+You can then assign what actions to do when pressing the Quick Actions buttons from the Preferences menu:

 Quick Actions buttons